spencertipping/phi/README.md

 # `phi`
-Nothing about this language works the way you expect.
+phi is the last language you will ever need.
+I think.